FAIR-by-Design-Methodology/MVS/resources/MVS Template/template.md

 ---
 title: "Skills4EOSC MVS Template v1.0"
 author: "Angus Whyte"
+date: "February 9th, 2024"
 tags:
     - Minimum Viable Skillset Template
     - v1.0
     - by Angus Whyte
-    - from 9 February 2024
+    - last modified on Feb 9th, 2024
-    - available under  CC-BY 4.0
 ---

-# Minimum Viable Skills for [Role name]
+# Minimum Viable Skills for **Role name**

 This is the **title** of the MVS and includes a 2-5 word role name, that performs activities aiming for Open Science outcomes that are within the overall mission described in the Horizon Europe Guidelines or the UNESCO Recommendation for Open Science, or similar national or regional-level policy.